 This activity is designed to be completed within the time designated; learners should claim only those credits that reflect the time actually spent in the activity.
 To successfully earn credit, participants must complete the activity online during the valid credit period noted, following these steps:

-- Read the goals and objectives, accreditation information, and author disclosures.
+- Read the course description, accreditation information, and disclosure information.

-- Login in below to access the article in order to study the educational content and references.
+- Login below to access the content and resources for further study.

 - Online, choose the best answer to each test question.
 To receive a certificate, you must receive a passing score of 80%.